sinanLab/timeframes_microscopy_images/README.md

 - **Interactive ROI Definition**: Draw, resize, and move regions of interest
 - **Cell Location**: Locate and center on specific cell coordinates
 - **Batch Processing**: Crop all images in a sequence using the defined ROI
-- **Animation Creation**: Generate animated GIFs from cropped image sequences
+- **Professional Animation Creation**: Generate high-quality animated GIFs and MP4 videos with customizable settings
+  - Adjustable frame rates (1-30 FPS)
+  - Multiple quality settings for videos
+  - Professional naming with automatic duplicate handling
+  - Loop control for GIFs
 - **Zoom and Pan**: Interactive image viewing with zoom and pan capabilities
-- **Export Functionality**: Save cropped images and create animations
+- **Export Functionality**: Save cropped images and create professional animations

 ## Installation